-- People at risk because of a serogroup B meningococcal disease outbreak - Anyone whose spleen is damaged or has been removed - Anyone with a rare immune system condition called "persistent complement component deficiency" - Anyone taking a drug called eculizumab (also called Soliris®) - Microbiologists who routinely work with isolates of N. meningitidis
+- People at risk because of a serogroup A, C, W, or Y meningococcal disease outbreak - People with HIV - Anyone whose spleen is damaged or has been removed, including people with sickle cell disease - Anyone with a rare immune system condition called "persistent complement component deficiency" - Anyone taking a drug called eculizumab (also called Soliris) - Microbiologists who routinely work with isolates of N. meningitidis - Anyone traveling to, or living in, a part of the world where meningococcal disease is common, such as parts of Africa - College freshmen living in dormitories - U.S. military recruits